-MLC is an inclusive, community-based centre of excellence.
-Since opening our doors in 2007, our teams have helped thousands of people to realise their potential and artistic aspirations throughout the UK, France, Italy and beyond.
+MLC is inclusive and community-based.
+Our teams help thousands of people to realise their potential and artistic aspirations throughout the UK, France, Italy and beyond.

-Encouraging youngsters to investigate and have a positive experience of the Arts is of paramount importance to us here at MLC.
-We often see first-hand how it broadens the horizons of all those who take part and helps nurture what is usually an already healthy appetite for creativity in children.
+Encouraging youngsters to investigate and have a positive experience of the Arts is of paramount importance to us.
+We see first-hand how it broadens the horizons of all those who take part and helps nurture what is usually an already healthy appetite for creativity in children.

 Tailoring creative pathways to suit the individual needs of our students is central to what we believe in.
 No two people are the same and therefore no two journeys will ever be the same.
 Arts Award Discover is an introductory award, designed for ages 5 and above, but is open to children and young people aged up to 25.
 Learners are encouraged to create an individual portfolio which demonstrates how they have participated in arts activities, researched artists and their work and share what they have discovered with others.